Malala Yousafzai: David Letterman interview

 In March 2018, Yousafzai was the subject of an interview with David Letterman for his Netflix show My Next Guest Needs No Introduction.
 Speaking about the Taliban, she opined that their misogyny comes from a superiority complex, and is reinforced by finding "excuses" in culture or literature, such as by misinterpreting teachings of Islam.
 On the topic of her attackers, Yousafzai comments: "I forgive them because that's the best revenge I can have."
 Pointing out that the person who attacked her was a young boy, she says: "He thought he was doing the right thing".

-Asked about the presidency of Donald Trump, Yousafzai said: "Some of the things have really disappointed me, like sexual harassment and the ban on Muslims and racism."
+When Yousafzai was asked about the first presidency of Donald Trump, she said: "Some of the things have really disappointed me, like sexual harassment and the ban on Muslims and racism."
 She also criticised the Trump administration's proposed budget cuts to education, saying that education is the first step to "eradicating extremism and ending poverty".
 Throughout the episode, clips are shown of Yousafzai acting as a tour guide for prospective students to her college Lady Margaret Hall, Oxford.